 If we took a glass of hard water and looked at it against a window or light, it would appear clear, just as we would expect – we cannot see the dissolved chalk in the water.
 But if you were to take a sample of that same water, and place it in a test tube, and precipitate the hardness out (done by adding a chemical – we can do this to show you), immediately the chalk will become visible (see photo).
-If you then took a sip of the original glass of hard water and rolled that water over your tongue while looking at the vial of precipitated chalk, you would immediately notice a slightly 'fuller' texture – in other words, you would feel the dissolved chalk in your mouth.
+If you then took a sip of the original glass of hard water and rolled that water over your tongue while looking at the vial of precipitated chalk, you would immediately notice a slightly 'fuller' texture – in other words; you would feel the dissolved chalk in your mouth.

 By removing dissolved chalk from our drinking water, the flavour of water initially tastes different from what we are used to, and as stated previously, everyone's perception of that taste is different.

 To myself, (Laurence), when I first tasted softened water I thought it tasted like boiled water gone cold; flat.
 My mother thought it had a slightly metallic taste.
-My dad couldn't tell a difference, and many customers have felt that the water tastes "clean and fresh", the way water should taste.
+My dad couldn't tell the difference, and many customers have felt that the water tastes "clean and fresh", the way water should taste.
 Today, my tastes have changed, and I went through a period of tasting a slightly sweeter taste, and now can't tell the difference other than knowing I much prefer the texture of softened water on my palate.

 Many other customers describe it as 'beautiful' and feel that it enhances their pleasure of a cup of tea.